lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 6.5.
 Scenario 5
 +++++++++

-Scenario 5 assumes that the policy landscape remains the same as business-as-usual with regards to emissions targets, however this scenario focuses on the significatn expansion of the Bumbuna project with the addition of a second reservoir at the Yiben site with a 55 MW Bumbuna II development, as well as the addition of a further 88 MW re-development of the Bumbuna I site.
+Scenario 5 assumes that the policy landscape remains the same as business-as-usual with regards to emissions targets, however this scenario focuses on the significatn expansion of the Bumbuna project with the addition of a second reservoir at the Yiben site with a 55 MW Bumbuna II development, as well as the addition of a further 88 MW re-development of the Bumbuna I site that involves significant alterations to the existing infrastructure.

 .. figure:: img/SL_Scen_5.png
    :align:   center